 There is a wealth of information on the NHS website about carers and caring.

 Below are some links into the site that we hope you will find useful.

-At the Surgery we hold regular Coffee Mornings quarterly on a Saturday, which are very well attended and are a fantastic way to share your experiences with other carers and to obtain useful information from our invited guests.
-These have sadly been suspended due to the current pandemic, but we hope to reintroduce them as soon as it is deemed safe to so.
+At the Surgery we begin to hold regular Coffee Mornings quarterly on a Saturday again, which have previously been very well attended and are a fantastic way to share your experiences with other carers and to obtain useful information from our invited guests.

 As a carer you will be offered a priority yearly flu jab and a carers health check; to help you to stay well and give you the opportunity to speak to a Care Advisor on a one-to-one basis after seeing our Health Care Assistant.

 A guide to care and support available in Wiltshire is now available here.

 The Wiltshire Adult Care and Support guide, published by Care Choices gives readers information on how to access and pay for care services throughout Wiltshire.

 Carer Support Wiltshire

 Carers Support South Wilts which is part of Carers Support Wiltshire

 Telephone: 0800 181 4118